MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgIdentityGovernanceAccessReviewDefinition.md

         - `[StartDate <DateTime?>]`: The date to start applying the recurrence pattern.
 The first occurrence of the meeting may be this date or later, depending on the recurrence pattern of the event.
 Must be the same value as the start property of the recurring event.
 Required.
         - `[Type <String>]`: recurrenceRangeType
     - `[ReminderNotificationsEnabled <Boolean?>]`: Indicates whether reminders are enabled or disabled.
 Default value is false.
-  - `[StageSettings <IMicrosoftGraphAccessReviewStageSettings1[]>]`: Required only for a multi-stage access review to define the stages and their settings.
+  - `[StageSettings <IMicrosoftGraphAccessReviewStageSettings[]>]`: Required only for a multi-stage access review to define the stages and their settings.
 You can break down each review instance into up to three sequential stages, where each stage can have a different set of reviewers, fallback reviewers, and settings.
 Stages will be created sequentially based on the dependsOn property.
 Optional.
 When this property is defined, its settings are used instead of the corresponding settings in the accessReviewScheduleDefinition object and its settings, reviewers, and fallbackReviewers properties.
     - `[DecisionsThatWillMoveToNextStage <String[]>]`: Indicate which decisions will go to the next stage.
 Can be a sub-set of Approve, Deny, Recommendation, or NotReviewed.
 If not provided, all decisions will go to the next stage.
 Optional.
     - `[DependsOn <String[]>]`: Defines the sequential or parallel order of the stages and depends on the stageId.
 Only sequential stages are currently supported.
 For example, if stageId is 2, then dependsOn must be 1.
 If stageId is 1, do not specify dependsOn.
 Required if stageId is not 1.
     - `[DurationInDays <Int32?>]`: The duration of the stage.
 Required.
 NOTE: The cumulative value of this property across all stages  1.
 Will override the instanceDurationInDays setting on the accessReviewScheduleDefinition object.
 2. Cannot exceed the length of one recurrence.
 That is, if the review recurs weekly, the cumulative durationInDays cannot exceed 7.
-    - `[FallbackReviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: If provided, the fallback reviewers are asked to complete a review if the primary reviewers do not exist.
+    - `[FallbackReviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: If provided, the fallback reviewers are asked to complete a review if the primary reviewers do not exist.
 For example, if managers are selected as reviewers and a principal under review does not have a manager in Azure AD, the fallback reviewers are asked to review that principal.
 NOTE: The value of this property will override the corresponding setting on the accessReviewScheduleDefinition object.
     - `[RecommendationInsightSettings <IMicrosoftGraphAccessReviewRecommendationInsightSetting[]>]`:
     - `[RecommendationLookBackDuration <TimeSpan?>]`: Optional field.
 Indicates the time period of inactivity (with respect to the start date of the review instance) that recommendations will be configured from.
 The recommendation will be to deny if the user is inactive during the look back duration.
 For reviews of groups and Azure AD roles, any duration is accepted.
 For reviews of applications, 30 days is the maximum duration.
 If not specified, the duration is 30 days.
 NOTE: The value of this property will override the corresponding setting on the accessReviewScheduleDefinition object.
     - `[RecommendationsEnabled <Boolean?>]`: Indicates whether showing recommendations to reviewers is enabled.
 Required.
 NOTE: The value of this property will override override the corresponding setting on the accessReviewScheduleDefinition object.
-    - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: Defines who the reviewers are.
+    - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: Defines who the reviewers are.
 If none are specified, the review is a self-review (users review their own access).
 For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft Graph API.
 NOTE: The value of this property will override the corresponding setting on the accessReviewScheduleDefinition.
     - `[StageId <String>]`: Unique identifier of the accessReviewStageSettings.
 The stageId will be used in dependsOn property to indicate the stage relationship.
 Required.
   - `[Status <String>]`: This read-only field specifies the status of an access review.
 The typical states include Initializing, NotStarted, Starting, InProgress, Completing, Completed, AutoReviewing, and AutoReviewed.
 Supports $select, $orderby, and $filter (eq only).
 Read-only.

-CREATEDBY `<IMicrosoftGraphUserIdentity>`: userIdentity
+`CREATEDBY <IMicrosoftGraphUserIdentity>`: userIdentity
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DisplayName <String>]`: The display name of the identity.
 Note that this might not always be available or up to date.
 For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
   - `[Id <String>]`: Unique identifier for the identity.
   - `[IPAddress <String>]`: Indicates the client IP address used by user performing the activity (audit log only).
   - `[UserPrincipalName <String>]`: The userPrincipalName attribute of the user.

-FALLBACKREVIEWERS <IMicrosoftGraphAccessReviewReviewerScope1\[]>: This collection of reviewer scopes is used to define the list of fallback reviewers.
+`FALLBACKREVIEWERS <IMicrosoftGraphAccessReviewReviewerScope[]>`: This collection of reviewer scopes is used to define the list of fallback reviewers.
 These fallback reviewers will be notified to take action if no users are found from the list of reviewers specified.
 This could occur when either the group owner is specified as the reviewer but the group owner does not exist, or manager is specified as reviewer but a user's manager does not exist.
 See accessReviewReviewerScope.
 Replaces backupReviewers.
 Supports $select.
 NOTE: The value of this property will be ignored if fallback reviewers are assigned through the stageSettings property.
   - `[Query <String>]`: The query specifying who will be the reviewer.
   - `[QueryRoot <String>]`: In the scenario where reviewers need to be specified dynamically, this property is used to indicate the relative source of the query.
 This property is only required if a relative query, for example, ./manager, is specified.
 Possible value: decisions.
   - `[QueryType <String>]`: The type of query.
 Examples include MicrosoftGraph and ARM.

-INPUTOBJECT `<IIdentityGovernanceIdentity>`: Identity Parameter
+`INPUTOBJECT <IIdentityGovernanceIdentity>`: Identity Parameter
   - `[AccessPackageAssignmentId <String>]`: The unique identifier of accessPackageAssignment
   - `[AccessPackageAssignmentPolicyId <String>]`: The unique identifier of accessPackageAssignmentPolicy
   - `[AccessPackageAssignmentRequestId <String>]`: The unique identifier of accessPackageAssignmentRequest